semaciel/RevInfo/README.md

-# Zcash_Polo_RevInfo
+# RevInfo
-Simple uutility to pull transaction history from locally installed "zcashd" and sync with market price at the time of transaction.
+Simple uutility to pull transaction history from locally installed "zcashd" and sync with "poloniex" market price at the time of transaction.